-Choice of Date (Fall and Spring Semesters) August 3 - August 14, 2015 Submission and Approval of Fall Semester Topics August 17 - August 21, 2015 Submission and Approval of Outline for First (Literature) Seminars One month prior to presentation Ten days prior to the seminar, a polished draft of the abstract, approved (by signa- ture of the advisor), must be presented to the professor in charge of the program.
-Abstract Seven days prior to the seminar, the revised (if necessary) abstract, again signed by the advisor, must be presented to the professor in charge.
+By August 17, 2018 August 20 - August 24, 2018 One month prior to presentation Ten days prior to the seminar, a polished draft of the abstract, approved (by signature of the advisor), must be presented to the professor in charge of the program.
+2. Seven days prior to the seminar, the revised (if necessary) abstract, again signed by the advisor, must be presented to the professor in charge.
 3. Four days prior to the seminar, the abstract must be distributed as described above.